StumpedMom/StumpedMom/content/en/posts/mindfulness.md

 ---
 ## Monthly Mindfulness

-Religion is the opium of the people.
-It is the sigh of the oppressed creature, the heart of a heartless world, and the soul of our soulless conditions.-Karl Marx
+_Religion is the opium of the people.
+It is the sigh of the oppressed creature, the heart of a heartless world, and the soul of our soulless conditions._-Karl Marx
+<br></br>

 “Monthly Mindfulness Zoom session starts in 10 minutes,” Chimed the automated google calendar alert.